MHISTUDIOS/MHISTUDIOS/README.md

 ### Hi there 👋 MY NAME IS MHI

 ## Im a starter WEB and GAME developer!
 im started programming and developing two years go.
 Its been a long way.
-First i start learning **html** and **css** with my friend? and after i start learning how to work with Unreal Engine.
+First i start learning **html** and **css** with my friend? and after i start learning Unreal Engine.

 ## 🔭 I’m currently working on: